Lake Pukaki: Geography

-Tahr Statue
+Tahr statue

 There is a life size bronze statue of a Himalayan Tahr standing upon a boulder near the visitor centre on the southern shores of Lake Pukaki, This was the site of a protest by hunters fighting against the Department of Conservation’s controversial tahr culling programme in 2020.

 Hydroelectricity

 The lake is now part of the Waitaki hydroelectric scheme.

 The lake's original outflow was at its southern end, into the Pukaki River.

-The outflow has been dammed, and canals carry water from Lake Pukaki and Lake Ohau through the Ohau A power station to Lake Ruataniwha.
+The outflow has been dammed, and canals carry water from Lake Pukaki and Lake Ōhau through the Ōhau A power station to Lake Ruataniwha.